 Open the Keynote for iCloud web app

-To check, go to Apple menu > System Preferences > Apple ID > iCloud, click Options next to the iCloud Drive checkbox, then make sure the Keynote checkbox is selected.
-(If you don’t see Options, make sure the iCloud Drive checkbox is selected.)
+To check go to Apple menu > System Preferences > Apple ID > iCloud, click Options next to the iCloud Drive tick box, then make sure the Keynote tick box is selected.
+(If you don’t see Options, ensure the iCloud Drive tick box is selected.)

 On your Mac or Windows computer, go to iCloud.com, then sign in using the same Apple ID.

 For more information about using Keynote for iCloud, see Keynote for iCloud Help.

 Tips for managing presentations across devices

 Here are a few things to keep in mind about using iCloud to manage your presentations across devices:

 If you edit and then close a presentation when you’re not connected to the internet, you see a cloud icon next to the presentation thumbnail in the Open dialog on your Mac.
 The next time you connect to the internet, the edited presentation is saved in iCloud Drive.

 If you edit a presentation on multiple computers or devices and don’t allow time for your edits to sync, you will see clashes.
 If you do get a clash, you can choose to preserve any or all the versions.
 (This applies only to presentations not shared with others).

 If you delete a presentation that someone shared with you, it’s deleted from your iCloud Drive and from Keynote on all your devices.
 You can click the shared link again to add the presentation back to your iCloud Drive, where it’s again available on all your computers and devices with iCloud turned on.